waiting-for-dev/warden-jwt_auth/README.md

 ## Usage

+You can look at this gem's wiki to see some [example applications](https://github.com/waiting-for-dev/warden-jwt_auth/wiki).
+Please, add yours if you think it can help somebody.

 At its core, this library consists of:

 - A Warden strategy that authenticates a user if a valid JWT token is present in the request headers.